Zahra Shojaei

-Zahra Shojaei is an Iranian politician.
-A major advocate of women's rights in Iran, she was the advisor on women's affairs under President Khatami, and as such a member of his cabinet from 1997-2005.
+Zahra Shojaie / Shojaei (زهرا شجاعی; 24 June 1956 – 26 March 2024) was an Iranian politician.
+A major advocate of women's rights in Iran, she was the advisor on women's affairs under President Khatami, and as such a member of his cabinet from 1997 to 2005.

 Center for Women's Participation

 In 1997, Khatami created the Center for Women's Participation, which then became the main institution responsible for handling women's affairs in the country, affiliated with the presidency.
 When Ahmadinejad took the presidency in 2005, he renamed it Center for Women and Family Affairs (Markaz-e Omor-e Zanan va Khanevadeh Riasat-e Jomhuri).

 Appointment to Iranian Cabinet

-President Khatami appointed Zahra Shojaei as his advisor on women's affairs (a position formerly held by Shahla Habibi) and the head of the Center for Women's Participation.
+President Khatami appointed Zahra Shojaie as his advisor on women's affairs (a position formerly held by Shahla Habibi) and the head of the Center for Women's Participation.
 This appointment made her a member of the Iranian Presidential Cabinet.
-Zahra Shojaei, along with Masoumeh Ebtekar, participated in the first cabinet since the Islamic Revolution to include women.
+Zahra Shojaie, along with Masoumeh Ebtekar, participated in the first cabinet since the Islamic Revolution to include women.